Deesus/product-similarity/README.md

 #### An overview of the notebook versions:
 ##### v1:
-- Created initial model using pretrained ResNet.
+- Created initial model using pre-trained ResNet.
 - Created method for calculating cosine similarity.
 - Created methods for finding and displaying most similar images.
 - Generated DataFrame to store embedding vectors for dataset.